MatthewJDavis/matthewjdavis.github.io/_posts/2018-06-05-chocolatey-fun.md

     - chocolatey
 tags:
     - chocolatey
-published: false
+published: true
 ---

 # Chocolatey goodness

-I seem to be back on the Windows track at work and at home, after a spell away learning AWS and doing lots of work with Ubuntu linux.
+I seem to be back on the Windows track at work, after a spell away learning AWS and doing lots of work with Ubuntu linux.
 I've been ticking over with PowerShell but definitely plateaued, mainly learning and using AWS cmdlets but not really scripting and it's funny how some of the knowledge gained over the last few years has slipped to the back of the brain.
-So it's time to get back into PowerShell, Windows and taking a good look at Chocolatey package manager (after using apt-get in Ubuntu which is great and working with Ansible to invoke apt-get, I've used Chocolatey a bit in the past but want to learn deeper about the project and technology and who knows... might even bring back some of those rooted away PowerShell skills!).
+So it's time to get back into PowerShell, Windows and taking a good look at [Chocolatey package manager] (after using apt-get in Ubuntu which is great and working with Ansible to invoke apt-get, I've used Chocolatey a bit in the past but want to learn deeper about the project and technology and who knows... might even bring back some of those rooted away PowerShell skills!).

 Chocolatey what is it?!

 Chocolatey is a package manager for Windows, it makes automating software installation, configuration and uninstallation easier by wrapping the underlying installation technologies in an easy to use command line syntax.

+**Chocolatey should be run from an admin command prompt, but you can run as a non admin by following the official [guide]**

 Once Chocolatey in installed and providing someone has packaged the software, it's as simple as typing the following to install it:

-**Chocolatey should be run from an admin command prompt, but you can run as a non admin by following the official [guide]**

 ```powershell
 chocolatey install sysinternals